obsidian-tasks-group/obsidian-tasks/docs/Scripting/Templating.md

 ```
 <!-- endSnippet -->

-the results begin with the following, which demonstrates how the template strings get expanded:
+the results begin with the following, which demonstrates how each value inside `{{...}}` was expanded:

 <!-- snippet: DocsSamplesForExplain.test.explain_templating.approved.explanation.text -->
 ```text